Godizon/Voice-Assistant--V/README.md

 # Voice-Assistant--V
 For the Assistant to work properly.
-Download PyAudio: bindings for the PortAudio library according to your python version (Python 3.6 above).
+Download PyAudio: bindings for the PortAudio library according to your python version (Python 3.6 above) from https://www.lfd.uci.edu/~gohlke/pythonlibs/.
 After that run the command  "pip install -r requirements.txt".